London National Preview, Tips, Runners & Trends

 3. Caroles Destrier (7:35.90) in 2015

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the London National next time out, then you would have backed a total of 3 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -2.00.
-Whilst we wait for the 2025 London National, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -1.00.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2026 London National.

 When looking over the past 20 renewals, a time of 7:30.80 was set by Theres No Panic in 2013, trained by Paul Nicholls and ridden by Daryl Jacob, which is the quickest time over that period.
 The slowest winning time was set in 2023 when Truckers Lodge won in a time of 8:22.17 for trainer Paul Nicholls, who booked Freddie Gingell in the saddle.